unoplatform/uno/src/Uno.UI/UI/Xaml/Controls/TimePicker/TimePicker.md

 		Color="Pink" />
 ```

-Since **iOS14** the native TimePicker changed the way it's presented.
-To keep consistency, the previous style (< iOS13) was defined as the default for this Control.
+Since **iOS14** the native `TimePicker` changed the way it's presented.
+To keep consistency, the previous style (earlier than iOS13) was defined as the default for this Control.
 If you want iOS14 devices to use the brand new looking **Picker** you just need to add the following at your top-level `App.Resources`:
 ```xaml
 <x:Boolean x:Key="TimePickerSelectorUsePlatformDefaultStyle">True</x:Boolean>